psf/black/README.md

   fixes multiplication making expressions "unsafe" for trailing commas (#132)

 * fixed comment indentation when a standalone comment closes a block (#16, #32)

+* fixed standalone comments receiving extra empty lines if immediately preceding a class, def, or decorator (#56, #154)

 * fixed `--diff` not showing entire path (#130)